Updated November 2017

 A lightweight trip along the Sierra High Route was a great place to let the X Ultras run.

 All else being equal, lighter footwear is better.
 You expend considerable energy lifting an extra half pound with each step.
-Hiking boots are heavier than hiking shoes and are worth the extra weight when support and stability are a priority.
+Hiking specific boots are heavier than hiking shoes and are worth the extra weight when support and stability are a priority.
 Midweight hikers have designs that focus more on stability, ankle protection, and durability - they don't just focus on shedding weight.
 Your goal when selecting a hiking boot is finding the lightest model that meets your needs for stability and support.
 Below is a chart of our weight measurements, which are based on the size 11 (US) pairs we used in our testing.

 The Hoka One One Tor Ultra Hi WP is the lightest product we tested